NIGHT GUARDS HAMILTON

 If you wake up in the morning with an aching jaw, it’s possible that you’re suffering from teeth grinding or jaw clenching at night.
 Wearing a custom made night guard can help you reduce these problems at night and protect your teeth effectively.
 Dr. Sims will work closely with you to determine whether a mouth guard is the best treatment option for you.

 What Is a Custom Night Guard?

-The cushioning is meant to prevent damage from grinding and lessen the amount of pressure from grinding.
+However, the cushioning is meant to prevent damage from grinding and lessen the amount of pressure from grinding.
 Your jaw will get a rest overnight, and you’ll wake up with less pain.

-Wearing a Night Guard to Bed
+Wearing a Guard to Bed

 Some people shy away from wearing a mouth guard because they're afraid it will be uncomfortable to wear during sleep, which is why you need to get a custom mouth guard from your dentist instead of buying one over the counter.
 Even if you buy one in a store that you can mold to your mouth, it will never fit as perfectly as one made for just for you by a professional.

-A custom-made night guard made just for you offers the most comfort available, and ensures it will not interrupt a restful night's sleep.
-Your dentist will make a mold of your mouth that will be used to make a mouth guard for your teeth.
-Your night guard will be precisely shaped to fit every nook and cranny of your teeth, which is why it's preferred to store bought guards.
-This customization makes sure it fits snugly but comfortably in your mouth.
+A custom-made guard made just for you offers the most comfort available, and ensures it will not interrupt a restful night's sleep.
+Your dentist will start by taking a mold of your mouth.
+Custom guards are made to fit every nook and cranny of your teeth, which is why it's preferred over store bought guards.
+This customization makes sure it fits snug but comfortably in your mouth.

 Initially, it will take some time to adjust to wearing this device to bed.
 It could take a few weeks until it feels like a normal part of your sleep routine.
 You should be able to breathe and speak without issue while wearing your night guard.
 If it is uncomfortably painful or doesn't seem to fit anymore, take it to your dentist for an evaluation.